Return-Aligned Decision Transformer: Return Alignment Difficulty in DT

 \section{Return Alignment Difficulty in DT}

-\update{ In order to understand the behavior of DT, we analyze how DT trained on the ant-medium-replay dataset of MuJoCo responds to the return-to-go throughout an episode.
+In order to understand the behavior of DT, we analyze how DT trained on the ant-medium-replay dataset of MuJoCo responds to the return-to-go throughout an episode.
 Ideally, the return-to-go should be zero at the end of the episode, which means that the actual return perfectly matches the target return.
 Figure~\ref{fig:return_to_go} plots the changes in return-to-go input to the model during an episode.
-As shown in Figure~\ref{fig:return_to_go} (left), DT reaches values of return-to-go that fall significantly below zero for all target returns, and it obtains actual returns that differ greatly from the target returns.}
+As shown in Fig.~\ref{fig:return_to_go}~(left), DT reaches values of return-to-go that fall significantly below zero for all target returns, and it obtains actual returns that differ greatly from the target returns.

-We hypothesize that the problem lies in the architectural design of DT.
-DT attempts to generate actions conditioned on the target return by including the return-to-go tokens in the input sequence.
-Specifically, it aggregates tokens within the input sequence based on the attention scores in self-attention, as shown in Eq.~\eqref{eq:attention}.
-The objective is to incorporate the target return, which is embedded in the return-to-go tokens, into the features used in the prediction head.
-However, when the majority of the attention scores are allocated to state or action tokens, the allocation to return-to-go tokens decreases.
-This happens because the sum of the attention scores is one, based on Eq.~\eqref{eq:attention}.
-This reduction in allocation diminishes the information of the target return contained within the features used in the prediction head, potentially degrading the control performance of action generation by the target return.
+\update{ We hypothesize that the problem lies in the architectural design of DT.
+Specifically, DT conditions action predictions on target returns through return-to-go tokens within the input sequence.
+These tokens compete for attention allocation in DT's self-attention mechanism, as shown in Eq.~\eqref{eq:attention}.
+When attention is predominantly given to state or action tokens, less attention is allocated to return-to-go tokens, weakening the influence of target returns on action prediction. }

-To confirm our hypothesis, we analyze attention scores using DT trained on the ant-medium-replay dataset from MuJoCo, which has trajectories with diverse returns. \update{Inspired by the analysis approach presented in \citet{dc}, we use the attention scores from the first self-attention layer.} Figure~\ref{fig:attention_score}~(left) shows the episode averages of the attention scores for the first self-attention layer of DT.
-These scores represent the attention given to all tokens in the sequence against the state $s_t$ token, which is used for predicting action $a_t$.
-We observe from Fig.~\ref{fig:attention_score}~(left) that the attention scores are biased towards state tokens, with little allocation to return-to-go tokens.
-This observation suggests that the input sequence passing through self-attention is not absorbing much information about the target return.
-Given that DT applies the prediction head to this input sequence, it is expected that the target return would not significantly influence the predicted action.
+\update{ This hypothesis is supported by analyzing attention scores from DT's first self-attention layer, as shown in Fig.~\ref{fig:attention_score}~(left).
+We observe that attention is strongly biased toward state tokens, with minimal attention to return-to-go tokens.
+This tendency could arise because the training data~\citep{fu2020d4rl} includes samples generated by Markov policies that do not take return as input, causing DT to disregard return. }